 Zebra Crossing: sadly, no, there aren’t wild zebras in England running around needing to cross the highways.
 These are just crosswalks with black and white stripes that give priority to pedestrians.
 There are also Pelican Crossings, and humped zebra crossings… why they can’t just call them crosswalks… I’ll never know

 Alright, that’s all I’ve got.
 Or all I can think of at the minute, as they say.
 I’ll try to remember to keep adding to this as I learn more and more each day… And no, I don’t have a British accent yet.
 Like I said, I can’t even fake one.
-But I am finally starting to understand this strange language they try to pass off as English.
+But I am finally starting to understand this strange language they try to pass off as English… just a bit.